run-house/runhouse/docs/tutorials/api/compute.rst

 3. **SageMaker Cluster**: Clusters that are created and managed through SageMaker, which can be used as a compute backend (just like BYO or On-Demand clusters) or for running dedicated training jobs.
-Please refer to the :ref:`SageMaker Clusters` section for instructions on getting setup with SageMaker.
+Please refer to the :ref:`SageMaker Cluster` section for instructions on getting setup with SageMaker.

 Each cluster must be provided with a unique ``name`` identifier during